 We must face some hard facts about college education in our country:

-- Only 42% of adults aged 25-34 have attained a postsecondary degree.2
+- Less than half of American adults aged 25-34 - approximately 40% - have attained a postsecondary degree.2

 - The U.S. will need to increase the rate of degree production by 50.8% to catch up to the rates of leading nations.4

 The Council for Adult and Experiential Learning (CAEL) is responding to these pressing needs by: